 The normal vertebrae have cylindrical vertebral bodies which connect like beads on a necklace.

 The English Bulldog, French Bulldog, Pug and Boston Terriers are famous for having what is called a “screw tail.”
 The screw tail results from hemivertebrae in the vertebrae of the tail and is characteristic, even desirable, in these breeds.

 Hemivertebrae of the tail are not a problem as there is no spinal cord tissue this far down and the result is an interesting-looking tail with possibly a skin fold infection risk.
-Mostly it is of cosmetic interest; the screw tail is part of what makes a bulldog.
+Mostly this is of cosmetic interest; the screw tail is part of what makes a bulldog.
 The problem is that by selecting for hemivertebrae in the tail, we may also be selecting for hemivertebrae in more important areas of the spine.
 When the hemivertebrae occur higher up in the middle of the back problems occur with the spinal cord.
 The wedging effect of the hemvertebra’s body does not connect normally to the adjacent vertebral bodies and the spine becomes twisted.
 The spinal cord can actually become compressed.

 The most common area for problematic hemivertebrae is around the 8th (out of 13) thoracic vertebrae (the upper back).
 Most of the time hemivertebrae are incidental findings on a radiograph and are not associated with clinical signs but should abnormal pressure on the spinal cord be caused the following signs can be seen: